-Dionisio (defendant) was one of several individuals subpoenaed by a grand jury and ordered to provide a voice sample.
+A grand jury was convened to investigate possible illegal gambling.
+The grand jury received voice recordings as part of the investigation.
+The grand jury subpoenaed Dionisio (defendant) and several other individuals and ordered them to provide a voice sample for comparison with the recordings.
 Dionisio refused to provide a voice sample.
 The United States (plaintiff) filed a motion to compel compliance with the subpoena.
-Dionisio argued that compelled production of a voice sample violated his rights under the Fifth Amendment and Fourth Amendment.
+Dionisio argued that compelled production of the voice sample violated his rights under the Fifth Amendment and Fourth Amendment.
 The district court ruled in favor of the United States and ordered Dionisio to provide a voice sample.
-Dionisio refused and the district court found him in contempt.
+Dionisio refused, and the district court found him in contempt.
 Dionisio appealed the contempt order.
-The court of appeals concluded that the subpoenas constituted an unreasonable search and seizure and reversed the district court order.
-The United States petitioned the Supreme Court for review.
+The court of appeals concluded that the subpoena constituted an unreasonable search and seizure and reversed the district court's order.
+The United States Supreme Court granted certiorari.

 Rule of Law

 Dissent (Douglas, J.)

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 711,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.

 Quimbee is a company hell-bent on one thing: helping you get an “A” in every course you take in law school, so you can graduate at the top of your class and get a high-paying law job.
 We’re not just a study aid for law students; we’re the study aid for law students.Learn about our approachRead more about Quimbee